Exploring the Pigeons Nesting, Feeding, and Breeding Habits

 For more information on seeds and photos of each, please see our Bird Seed Page.

-What are the Predators of Pigeons?
+Predators of Pigeons?

 The primary predators of pigeons include humans, Peregrine falcons, and cats.
 In the nest, predators include opossums, raccoons, crows, and owls.
 Hawks will capture perching birds.

-Why Are Pigeon Nests So Bad?
+Why Are Their Nest So Bad?

 Pigeon nests can be seen as bad for several reasons.
 Firstly, pigeons are known to be prolific breeders, and their nests can quickly multiply in number.